How retailers allocate new SKUs without historical sales data (retail allocation guide)

 How do retailers decide how much inventory to send to each store for a new product?

-When a new product launches without sales history, retailers typically rely on proxy signals such as category demand, store traffic, customer demographics, and the performance of similar products.
+When a new product launches without a sales history, retailers typically rely on proxy signals such as category demand, store traffic, customer demographics, and the performance of similar products.
 These signals help estimate how much demand each store is likely to generate so that inventory can be allocated more accurately.

 What is initial allocation in retail inventory planning?